PacCol/Telecabine/README.md

 # Telecabine
-A simple server to control a lego detachable gondola
+A simple server to control a lego detachable gondola with an oled display